Ishita-rastogi06/ResearchGENIE/README.md

 **ResearchGenie** turns dense academic PDFs into something you can actually study from.
 Instead of skimming a 20-page paper cold, you get an AI layer on top of it — a summary broken into the sections that matter, the gaps the authors didn't address, auto-generated flashcards and quizzes to test your understanding, a visual mind map of the paper's structure, and semantic search so you can ask "what did they say about X" and get an answer grounded in the real text, not a hallucination.

-Every feature is backed by a **FAISS vector index** built from the paper itself, so answers are retrieved from — and cited to — the actual document.
+Every feature is powered by a **Retrieval-Augmented Generation (RAG)** pipeline — a **FAISS vector index** built from the paper itself — so answers are retrieved from, and grounded in, the actual document.

 ## 🚀 Features